sfi0zy/dcblocks/README.md

 ![Screencast of DCBlocks usage](http://zippy.gfycat.com/CoarseCluelessBull.gif)

-Usage is "Emmet-like": type any word and press "Ctrl+B".
+Usage is "Emmet-like": type any word and press "Ctrl+B" (or "Cmd-B" for MacOS).
 For example You write
 ```html
 header
 ```